mlang251/ReactInit/README.md

 _ReactInit.bat [folder name]_
 Where _[folder name]_ is a user specified directory where the React project will be initialized

+This script requires NPM which can be installed as part of the [NodeJS package](https://nodejs.org/en/)
+Make sure you add the NodeJS directory to your computer's path variable

-Assuming the user has NodeJS and NPM installed, this batch script will do the following:
+This batch script will do the following:
  1. Initialize NPM
  2. Download React
  3. Download Babel